Lark in the Park

-Lark in the Park is one of Nottinghamshire's biggest family play day events.
+Lark in the Park is one of Nottinghamshire's biggest outdoor events for families.
 It is a mammoth fun-filled day which features a whole host of child friendly attractions such as arts and craft workshops, have-a-go sports activities plus shows, walkabout entertainers and stage shows.
 Admission is free but there is a charge for fairground rides and inflatables.

-Please consider walking or using public transport where possible to visit Lark in the Park as our event car park at Bridge Field gets very busy.
-Regular bus services operate from the city centre and across Rushcliffe.
+Regular bus services operate from the city centre and across Rushcliffe to West Bridgford.
 For more information about public transport visit www.traveline.info

 Safety tips for Lark in the Park

 Lark in the Park is one of the oldest and biggest free playdays in Nottinghamshire and therefore one of the busiest.
 Every year our safety stewards deal with around 20 cases of lost children but that’s happily just a fraction of the thousands who come through the gates of Bridgford Park.

 - Before you leave home prepare some form of written ID for your child.
 Pop a note with your name and a mobile phone number hidden in your in your child’s pocket or even better, pick up one of Rushcliffe Borough Council’s free ID wristbands at the Rushcliffe Borough Council information point on arrival.
 That way, if one of our stewards locates your child we’ll be able to give you a call immediately and let you know they’re safe.